Easy Christmas Cake Recipe

 It’s that wonderful time of the year again – Christmas cake making time.
 I love the weekend I choose to make the annual Christmas cake.
 I allow time to slow down for one day and take my time baking, putting care and attention into this very special cake.
 For me this makes the start of the festive season.

-I am super late this year.
-It’s the 18th of December and I am making the annual Christmas cake.
+I am super early this year.
+It’s the 18th of November and I am making the annual Christmas cake.
 I know it will not disappoint.
 The drizzle technique and soaked fruits will ensure a moist cake, that doesn’t need weeks of feeding!
 It is delicious, moist and so easy.
+You can make this with little time to spare, I made mine a week before Christmas last year and it was still great!

 This is a recipe I have adapted from the Nigella Christmas book.